Art Modell: Ravens sold to minority owner Bisciotti

 Despite a no-cost stadium lease, as well as retaining all revenues from parking, concessions, and TV, as well as a reported $25 million subsidy from the state of Maryland, Modell's ownership of the Ravens resulted in continual financial hardships for the team.
-In late 2002, the hardships led the NFL to take the unusual step of directing Modell to sell his franchise.
+In late 2002, the hardships led the NFL to take the unusual step of directing Modell (who had suffered a heart attack and stroke in that same year) to sell his franchise.

 In 2003, Modell sold the Ravens to minority owner and Maryland businessman Steve Bisciotti; under the deal, Modell retained a small interest (approximately 1% share) upon the team's sale as a legal maneuver to avoid a claim by the Andrews trust, which was controlled by family of a former business adviser who sought to collect an estimated $30 million finder's fee upon Modell's sale of the team.
 The Andrews trust essentially claimed that under a 1963 agreement, Modell owed a finder's fee for his original purchase of the team which was to be paid when Modell sold his entire interest.
 In July 2005, Modell prevailed in court and defeated the Andrews trust's claim.
-At the time of sale, the franchise's worth was estimated at approximately US$600 million.
+At the time of sale, the franchise's worth was estimated at US$600 million.

 Soon after Modell reconstituted his organization in Baltimore in 1996, he had sold a small minority interest to Bisciotti.
 However, Bisciotti had the option to buy the team fully in right (approximately 99%) until March 2004, this upon becoming a minority owner (about 45%) outright in 1999.
-Bisciotti exercised his purchase option in January 2004.
+On April 9, 2004, the NFL approved Bisciotti's purchase of the majority stake in the club.
 Modell retained his 1% share and an office at the Ravens' headquarters in Owings Mills, Maryland, as a team consultant.